jet/propulsion/README.md

 - strong intrinsic support for handling idempotent processing in the face of at least once delivery and/or catchup scenarios
 - `CosmosStoreSource` provides for automatic load balancing over multiple instances of a Reactor application akin to how Kafka Clients manage that (as a light wrapper over the Cosmos SDK's ChangeFeedProcessor lease management system without any custom semantics beyond the proven scheme the SDK implements)
 - provide good instrumentation as to latency, errors, throughput in a pluggable way akin to how Equinox does stuff (e.g. it has built-in Prometheus support)
-- handlers/reactors/projections can be ported from `Propulsion.Cosmos` to `Propulsion.CosmosStore` by swapping driver modules; similar to how `Equinox.Cosmos` vs `Equinox.EventStore` provides a common programming model despite the underpinnings being fundamentally quite different in nature
+- handlers/reactors/projections can be ported from `Propulsion.Cosmos` to `Propulsion.CosmosStore3` and `Propulsion.CosmosStore` by swapping driver modules; similar to how `Equinox.Cosmos` vs `Equinox.EventStore` provides a common programming model despite the underpinnings being fundamentally quite different in nature
-- good stories for isolating from specific drivers - i.e., there's `Propulsion.Cosmos` (using the V2 SDK) and a `Propulsion.CosmosStore` (for the V3 SDK) with close-to-identical interfaces (Similarly there's a `Propulsion.EventStoreDb` using the gRPC-based SDKs, replacing the deprecated `Propulsion.EventStore`)
+- good stories for isolating from specific drivers - i.e., there's a `Propulsion.CosmosStore` (for the V3 SDK) with close-to-identical interfaces (Similarly there's a `Propulsion.EventStoreDb` using the gRPC-based SDKs, replacing the deprecated `Propulsion.EventStore`)
 - Kafka reading and writing generally fits within the same patterns - i.e. if you want to push CosmosDb CFP output to Kafka and consume over that as a 'longer wire' without placing extra load on the source if you have 50 consumers, you can stand up a ~250 line `dotnet new proProjector` app, and tweak the ~30 lines of consumer app wireup to connect to Kafka instead of CosmosDB

 Things EventStoreDB's subscriptions can do that are not presently covered in Propulsion: